galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 - Column 3: `D` (day)
 - Column 6: `mag` (maximum magnitude of the solar eclipse)

-# Workflow overview
+## Analysis overview

-The workflow analysis consists of nine processing stages:
+This analysis consists of nine processing stages:

 1. Upload / import the eclipse data.
 2. Convert the original text file to tab-separated data.